kontent-ai/data-ops/README.md

 The tool leverages the Management API to work with the project data and thus is bound by the API rate limitations.

 ## Generate-sync-model
 The `generate-sync-model` command is connected to the flow of content model synchronization (sync) between two environments.
 Its purpose is to generate a folder containing the model of the given Kontent.ai environment for the content types, content type snippets, and taxonomies.
 The given folder can be used as the source environment for the `sync` command.

-The generated model follows MAPI format and is stripped of IDs and unnecessary fields (last_modified).
+The generated model follows `MAPI` format and is stripped of IDs and unnecessary fields (last_modified).
 References to the other entities (such as snippet in snippet element) are replaced from using `id` to `codename`.
 Moreover, all entities have filled external ID - if the entity already had an external ID then its value is preserved.
 Otherwise, the entity gets the value of its ID as an external ID.
 We also added custom properties `data-asset-codename`, `data-item-codename` and `data-codename` that can be used to reference item or asset inside guidelines' rich-text.
 These values are removed and transformed to the corresponding ids or external ids during sync.

+> [!CAUTION]
-If you want to manually update the values inside this folder, be aware to use the correct values.
-After the succesfull execution of the command, four files are generated:
+> If you want to manually update the values inside this folder, be aware to use the correct values.

+ After the successful execution of the command, four files are generated:
 - `contentTypes.json`
 - `contentTypeSnippets.json`
 - `taxonomies.json`